EmilSepa/selfhosting/README.md

 ## To-Do:

+### Before deployment:

+Download all files and check for comments inside the code.
+I marked all lines that need a change.

 ### During deployment:
 During the deployment of your containers, you have to wait for a few minutes, until Traefik receives the Certificates.